microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 Markers will need to be named this specific way so AnimatedIcon can map the correct animation segment with the correct visual state transition.
 This solution is conforming to a standard set of strings that are already defined for many Xaml controls.
-Here is an example of how the markers would look in a Lottie JSON file for the DropDownButton.
+Here is an example of how the markers would look in a Lottie JSON file that was exported from Adobe After Effect for the DropDownButton.

 "markers":[{"tm":0,"cm":"NormalToPointerOver_Start","dr":0},{"tm":9,"cm":"NormalToPointerOver_End","dr":0},